-Church roof collapses in north Mexico, killing at least nine and injuring about 50, officials say
+At least 10 people are dead after church roof collapsed in northern Mexico during Sunday Mass

 Bishop José Armando Alvarez of the Roman Catholic Diocese of Tampico said the roof caved in while parishioners were receiving communion at the Santa Cruz church in the Gulf coast city of Ciudad Madero, next to the port city of Tampico.

-The diocese later posted a list of about 50 people who had been hospitalized as a result of the accident.
-They included a 4-month-old baby, three 5-year-olds and two 9-year-olds.
-There was no immediate information on their conditions.
+The diocese later posted a list of people who had been injured, including a 4-month-old baby, three 5-year-olds and two 9-year-olds.

 The number of young victims — police officers said three of the dead were children — may have been due to the fact that baptisms were to take place at the church.